SayginLab/neonate_molloy/README.md

  <a href="" target="blank"><img align="center" src="https://user-images.githubusercontent.com/81258963/159382159-12b067dc-0336-4914-b022-866f1497ceb6.jpg" /></a>

 ## Supplement
-Supplemental data including full functional enrichment output, including complete lists of genes and all categories, and a gif demonstrating hierarchical emergence of networks.
+Supplemental data including full functional enrichment output (with complete lists of genes and all categories), ids of subjects and sessions assigned to the training and test sets, and a gif demonstrating hierarchical emergence of networks.